 - Click Save.

-Cloud Signaling always expects message receipt confirmation from CMS.
-If Cloud Signaling does not receive confirmation, it reports the loss of connection with the CMS.
+Ajax Cloud Signaling always expects message receipt confirmation from CMS.
+If Ajax Cloud Signaling does not receive confirmation, it reports the loss of connection with the CMS.

 The range for the Receiver ping and acknowledgement period spans from 1 to 30 seconds.
 Specify the Virtual account number for ping messages.
 If this setting is not configured, the “000” text will be sent in the account number field in null messages instead.